Telehealth

 Telehealth includes the provision of mental health, medical, or psychiatric care via digital systems of communication, including text, video or audio devices.
 There is precedent for the use of Telehealth for a variety of challenges with a high level of efficacy.

 We use zoom, a HIPAA confidential platform (with a business associate agreement in place), which can be accessed from a phone, tablet or computer.
-Just fill out our intake form here, or e-mail your provider to switch to this method.
+Just fill out our intake form here, or email your provider to switch to this method.

 Common Fears & Misconceptions: